roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

  "Have a nice weekend."
 I replied as I got out.

  Still a bit wobbly on my feet, I watched Becky drive off, wishing it was Monday morning already!
-Report_Story #1